Distributed Non-Convex Optimization with One-Bit Compressors on Heterogeneous Data: Efficient and Resilient Algorithms: Main Results

-(3) The residual term $4d(B+\beta)\exp\pth{-\frac{n}{2}}$ is an immediate consequence of using mini-batch stochastic gradients rather than true gradient \cite{jin2020stochastic}.
-It turns out that this term have minimal impact on the final convergence due to its exponential decay in the mini-batch size $n$.
-In fact, as long as $n=\Omega\pth{\log M}$, this term becomes non-dominating.
+(3) The residual term $\Xi(n)$ is an immediate consequence of using mini-batch stochastic gradients instead of true gradient as in \cite{jin2020stochastic}.
+It turns out that this term have minimal impact on the final convergence.
+In fact, as long as $n=\Omega\pth{\log M}$ (sub-Gaussian noise) or $n=\Omega\pth{M^{\frac{1}{p^\prime}}}$ for $p^\prime\ge 4$ (heavy-tailed noise), this term becomes non-dominating.